You probably rely on blog posts much more than you realise.

 Blogging for blanket appeal is likely to dilute your message, so before you put fingers to keyboard, take the time to identify and understand your audience.
 What keeps them up at night?
 What will they connect with?
 What are they likely to search for?

-The most effective blog posts position themselves as solutions to specific problems.
-Aside from increasing your target audience’s sense of brand loyalty, content that’s designed to appeal to a specific market segment faces less competition for prime ranking turf on search engine results pages (SERPs).
+The most effective blog posts position themselves as solutions to niche problems.
+Aside from increasing your target audience’s sense of brand loyalty, content that’s designed to appeal to a select market segment faces less competition for prime ranking turf on search engine results pages (SERPs).

 3. Pick your topic

-To maintain a consistent flow of exceptional content, you need a bottomless supply of fresh takes on topics your audience is interested in.
+To maintain a consistent flow of exceptional content, you need a bottomless supply of fresh takes on issues your audience is interested in.
 How do you prevent the well from running dry?

 For each post, start by choosing a relatively broad topic.
 An interior designer may decide to blog about maximising space in the home, for example.